class1c-j/PROG-ScrabbleJr/ReadMe.txt

   -> This program must allow 2 to 4 players to play the game, detect the end of the game and announce the winner.

-  ---- ACHIEVED (ADAPTED): The game allows for 1 to 4 players (number chosen in the start of the game), checks if the board is all played and in the end shows the score of all players, sorted.
+  ---- ACHIEVED (ADAPTED): The game allows for 1 to 4 players (number chosen in the start of the game), checks if the board is all played and in the end shows the score of all players, sorted, as well as a congratulations message to the winners.

   -> The program must be implemented using some "classes" defined by the programmer, for example, to represent the board (Board), a player (Player), and the "bag" of letters (Pool); others may be useful or convenient.
-  Note: taking into account the possibility of building your own boards, using the Board Builder program, the number of letter tiles may be different from those specified in reference; the letter tiles in the pool must be the ones necessary to build the words in the board.

   ---- ACHIEVED: All the suggested classes were implemented.
 The pool is generated according to all the letters that are in each board.